 This activity is part of Challenge100, which is the target of distributing 100 School in Box containers in 2021.
 Each container is 40 foot and can carry up to 20 tonnes of furniture.
 Through this flagship programme, we’re proud to be able to play a role in enabling Marie’s organisation like many others to give these children the support they so desperately need.

 Furnishing classrooms, these items will set up an environment where young people can learn and flourish.
+Some of the furniture is used to improve or repurpose existing sites within the community.
 Items will also be redistributed throughout the local community to children and parents to improve their quality of life and give them the kinds of luxury that we take for granted.

 Altogether, the young people in these disadvantaged communities will be able to learn life skills, improve their living conditions and empower themselves to break the cycle of poverty.